dotboris/jerry/README.md

 Multiple configs
 ----------------

-Jerry let's you use multiple configs.
+Jerry lets you use multiple configs.
 This way you can organize your configs however you want.
 You can pass multiple configs to `Jerry.new` or you can use `jerry << SomeConfig.new` to add configs to jerry.

 If two configs define the same component, the config that was inserted last will have priority.
 With `Jerry.new`, the